JerlsonSik/Solar-Racing/README.md

 - User can interact with google maps by inputting their current address for calculation
 - Calculation of solar insolation based on formula that are written in the code
 - Plot result by graph for viewing the best solution

+## What I learned:
+- I learned how to collaborate with a big group of people (more than 50 in the team).
+By working on this project, I knew how to communicate effectively to finish up work.
+- **Solving real-world problem**.